rlmoser99/design_patterns/README.md

 **Solution:**
 The Command pattern decouples the object that needs to perform a specific task from the one that knows how to do it.
 It encapsulates all the needed information to do the job into its own object including: who the receiver(s) is(are), the methods to invoke, and the parameters.
 That way, any object that wants to perform the task only needs to know about the command object interface.

+## Adapter (Structural)
+**Intent:**
+Convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+**Problem:**
+We want an object talk to some other object but their interfaces don't match.

+**Solution:**
+We simply wrap the adaptee with our new adapter class.
+This class implements an interface that the invoker understands, although all the work is performed by the adapted object.

 ### Sources:
 Design Patterns in Ruby, by Russ Olsen